 Hey, I’m David – a photographer who’s all about the ocean, sea life, plants, animals and landscapes.
 I spend a lot of time near the water, capturing the moments that usually go unnoticed.
 Being autistic gives me a unique way of seeing the world, and I aim to share that through my photos.
 If something here speaks to you, I have prints for sale that are perfect for bringing a little bit of nature into your space.

-When I was 12 years old, someone once told me, “David, you want to be a scientist, maybe you can find a cure for autism.”
-I told her, “ Why would I do that?
-Autism is not a disease.
-Autism is who I am.
-If I find a cure, it would take away who I truly am, my smartness, my love for marine life and science.
-Autistic people just see the world differently from you.
-We do not have a disease.”
+When I was 12, someone told me, “David, you want to be a scientist—maybe you can find a cure for autism.”
+I said, “Why would I do that?
+Autism isn’t a disease.
+It’s who I am.
+A ‘cure’ would erase my smartness, my love for marine life and science.
+Autistic people just see the world differently.”

 Contact